Welcome

 Scenario:

 An insurance applicant omits to mention a previous claim when completing a policy application.
-The applicant knows that disclosing the claim would increase the premium.
-The insurer relies on the incomplete information and issues the policy at a lower rate.
+The applicant knows that disclosing the claim would lead to a higher premium or possible refusal of cover.
+The insurer issues the policy without knowledge of the earlier claim at a lower price.

 Answer:

-The applicant is under a contractual duty to disclose all material facts.
-The omission is dishonest by objective standards and is intended to make a financial gain.
-This is fraud by failing to disclose information.
+The applicant is under a contractual duty (contract of utmost good faith) to disclose all material facts relevant to the risk.
+The omission is dishonest by the standards of reasonable people, and the intent is to secure a gain (lower premium or insurance coverage) by non-disclosure.
+This satisfies all elements of fraud by failing to disclose information.

 Exam Warning